 Emerging research highlights the importance of optimal intake of vitamin K and its critical role in maintaining bone and cardiovascular health.
 Composed of a group of naturally occurring and structurally similar, fat-soluble vitamins, vitamin K is required for the proper utilization of calcium and helps to bind newly absorbed calcium to the bone matrix.
 Vitamin K helps maintain bone mineral density by decreasing the activity of osteoclasts, cells which break down bone.
 It also provides critical cardiovascular protection by activating matrix Gla protein (MGP), a potent inhibitor of circulatory calcification.
 Along with vitamin D, another key nutrient required for overall wellness, these two nutrients act in synergy to support and maintain bone and cardiovascular health.
 Current research has found high concentration supplementation, at 180 μg/day, results in improved clinical results compared to lower-dose supplementation.

-K-FORCE provides 180 mcg of soy-free vitamin K2 delivered in the MK-7 form, along with 5,000 IU of vitamin D3 for optimal support of bone and cardiovascular health.
+Vitamin K2 with Vitamin D3 - Max MK7 provides 180 mcg of soy-free vitamin K2 delivered in the MK-7 form, along with 5,000 IU of vitamin D3 for optimal support of bone and cardiovascular health.